-Hello and welcome!
-I’m Kathy, a Texas girl who called New York City home for 13 years, now living in the Phoenix, Arizona area.
-I’m a marathoner, hiker, and avid dog lover (I don’t currently have any, so offers to come play with your dogs are welcome).
-I also love food…so much so that, after a long career in commercial real estate, I decided to go back to school and become a Registered Dietitian.
+I’m also a marathoner, hiker, and avid dog lover (I don’t currently have any, so offers to come play with your dogs are welcome).
+And I love food…so much so that, after a long career in corporate America, I decided to go back to school to study food and nutrition.

 Actually, to tell the truth, my decision to make nutrition a career was a bit more complex and was a long time in the making.

-After running multiple half marathons, I got the urge to try my hand at running a full marathon.
+After my first half marathon, I was hooked.
+Over the next few years, I ran multiple half marathons, and then I got the urge to try my hand at running a full marathon.
 I thought I was doing pretty well with my nutrition for half marathons, but training for the full marathon was a whole different ballgame!

 Whether you’re looking for a fueling plan to optimize performance for your next race or simply trying to maintain energy and focus to get you through juggling work, life, and exercise, you’ve come to the right place!
 Eating well should be enjoyable and it shouldn’t be confusing or stressful.
 I’ve been in your shoes and found what works for me, and I’ve helped many clients find balance as well.

-Follow along on the blog for science-backed information, tips, and recipes.
-If you have questions, topics you’d like to learn more about, or if you’re interested in working with me, please send me a message.
+Join my Facebook Group, Fit, Fearless, and Fed Women Run the World to connect with me and other active women over 40.
+Follow along on the blog for more nutrition information, tips, and recipes.
+And if you have topics you’d like to learn more about or if you’re interested in working with me, please send me a message.
 I look forward to getting to know you and hopefully helping to make your life a little bit easier!

 Kathy Brown, MS, RDN